 Find your way through the grid starting at 2 and following these operations.
 What number do you end on?

-What is the best way to shunt these carriages so that each train
+What is the best way to shunt these carriages so that each train can continue its journey?

 Swap the stars with the moons, using only knights' moves (as on a chess board).
 What is the smallest number of moves possible?

 If you split the square into these two pieces, it is possible to fit the pieces together again to make a new shape.
 How many new shapes can you make?